manuelaceron/vital-signs-dataset/README.md

 Heart Rate and SpO2 values are measured while performing certain physiological activities such as “climbing steps”, “walking briskly”, “squats”, “planks” and “mountain climbing (MC)”.

-Data Preparation consists on three steps:
+Data Preparation in DS_data_group_18.ipynb consists of three steps:

 1. Manual preprocessing:
    - Construction of independent csv file containing SpO2 and Heart Rate for each experiment.